-Picking paint colors to sell your home heading into 2018 isn’t going to be as challenging as you are thinking right now.
+Okay, this is going to help you out right now… Picking paint colors to sell your home in 2020 isn’t going to be as challenging as you are thinking.

 It’s important to know that a fresh coat of paint will return 100+% of your investment.
 Hiring a professional painter will get it done quickly, and is well worth the cost.